 Through our work with a variety of nonprofits, here are tried and tested best practices for thanking your Facebook Fundraisers.

-Four reasons to say thank you to Facebook fundraisers
+Four reasons to thank your Facebook fundraisers

 With the right ‘thanking’ strategy you can ensure that the supporter feels valued and you can build a long term relationship with them, through your onboarding ‘welcome’ journey.